qashisploitz/qashisploitz/README.md

 controlled and legal environments set up by me or other premade CTFs.

 ## Current focus
-- Building strong C foundations, as kernels & programs still use C
+- Building strong C foundation.
 - Connecting C source code to its generated x86-64 assembly, (Arcitechture 1001)
-- Debugging programs with GDB and inspecting binaries with standard Linux tools
-- Developing toward reverse engineering, fuzzing, and binary exploitation
 - Recording useful notes and write-ups instead of collecting surface-level certificates

 ## Background